blackbaud-community/developer.blackbaud.com-bbis/README.md

 When serving locally, be certain to pass in the <code>--baseurl</code> flag, followed by an empy string <code>''</code>.
 For example, I typically run the following:

-<pre>jekyll serve --baseurl ''</pre>
+<pre>jekyll serve --baseurl '' --destination _site</pre>

 You will now be able to visit <a href="http://localhost:4000">http://localhost:4000</a> in your browser to view the site.
+You should also notice that the site is being stored and served from the _site directory.
+This directory is temporary and any changes are ignored.

 ### Publishing

-At present time, we deploy by uploading the contents of the _site directory directly to developer.blackbaud.com/bbis.
-Please be aware this configuration may change the future.
-For example, with some project restructuring and DNS changes, we could utilize gh-pages free hosting for all our documentation.
+At present time, we publish the site via the _published directory.
+Building the site for publishing is an almost identical process as working locally, except the changes are tracked.

+<pre>jekyll build</pre>